javalin/website/pages/docs/migration-guide-5-6.md

 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

+## Virtual threads are now opt-in
+In Javalin 5, virtual threads were enabled by default.
+This was because virtual threads themselves were opt-in, and we wanted to make it as easy as possible to try them out.
+Now that virtual threads are becoming part of the official JDKs, we have decided to make them opt-in.
+You can enable virtual threads by setting `config.useVirtualThreads = true`.
+This will enable virtual threads for all Javalin threads, including the Jetty request threads.

 ## Untyped "app attributes" are now typed "app data"
 In Javalin 5, you could attach and access untyped attributes to the Javalin instance, like this: